Investment Case Update: May 9, 2025

 What the Company Does

-Maplebear, which conducts business as Instacart, is the leading technology facilitating grocery shopping and delivery in North America.
-The company partners with over 1,500 grocers, including 24 of the top 25 here, covering over 97% of households.
-Instacart’s platform allows uses to shop at any partner grocer while offering customization options for delivery (same-day, next-day, priority, no rush, and pickup) and product features, with eventual fulfillment completed by one of the company’s 600K available “shoppers.”
+Maplebear, which conducts business as Instacart, provides online grocery shopping and delivery.
+The company currently has more than 1,800 business partnerships with grocers, including 24 of the top 25 grocers in North America, allowing it to reach over 98% of households in this region.
+Instacart’s platform allows its end consumers to shop at any of its retail grocer partners’ stores while offering customization options for delivery (same-day, next-day, priority, no rush, and pickup) with eventual fulfillment completed by one of the company’s 600K available “shoppers” (think “courier”).
 The company generates revenue via transaction fees on these online grocery orders and advertisements/promotions for various consumer packaged good brands sold at its retail partners’ stores.

 Why We Own It